t-b/inferno/docs/README.md

 ![alt text](https://raw.githubusercontent.com/tgbugs/inferno/dev/docs/clxbutts.jpg "Your clampex GUI should look like this.")

+#### The following are only needed if you want to change how Inferno prints text

 [FORMATTING]
-NO CELL STRING, if you have empty headstages using this string as a cell identifier tells Inferno that there is no cell on `<HSn_cell_id>`; default = xx OFF STRING, string to print
+NO CELL STRING, if you have empty headstages using this string as a cell identifier
+tells Inferno that there is no cell on `<HSn_cell_id>`; default = xx
+OFF STRING, string to print
 ROW ORDER, tells Inferno which headstage state value you want to print and in what order

 [ROW NAMES]
 `headstage state variable = name to print`
-This tells Inferno the title to yuse for each row from ROW ORDER so that the formatting is nice an everything is alighted.
+This tells Inferno the title to yuse for each row from ROW ORDER so that the
+formatting is nice an everything is alighted.

 [STATE TO UNITS]
-`headstage state variable = SI prefix, string formatting` This tells Inferno how to display numbers from MultiClampCommander using tuples of an SI prefix and python string formatting syntax.
+`headstage state variable = SI prefix, string formatting`
+This tells Inferno how to display numbers from MultiClampCommander using tuples of an SI prefix and python string formatting syntax.
 Please see [the python documentation](https://docs.python.org/3.3/library/string.html#format-specification-mini-language)